The Wimbledon Queue: How to Get Tickets for the Tennis Championships

-The logistics of Wimbledon ticket sales
+The Logistics of Wimbledon Tcket Sales

 The All England Club reserves 500 tickets for each of the show courts to be sold on the day.
-In practice you don’t have to be in the first 500 to obtain a ticket for Centre Court, since some people chose a different court even if they have the possibility, depending on the players they want to see.
-However my group had arrived at the queue twice at 10 am, and we were only able to get Court 1 tickets the next day, so early arrival is essential.
+In practice, you don’t have to be in the first 500 to obtain a ticket for Centre Court, since some people chose a different court even if they have the possibility, depending on the players they want to see.
+However, my group had arrived at the queue twice at 10 am, and we were only able to get Court 1 tickets the next day, so early arrival is essential.

 From Church Street to Wimbledon Park

-Until 2008 the queue would form on the sidewalk of Church Street right in front of the championship grounds.
+Until 2008, the queue would form on the sidewalk of Church Street right in front of the championship grounds.
 In recent years a camping area for about 2000 fans has been set aside in nearby Wimbledon Park, making the experience much more pleasant.
 The queue generally has a fantastic atmosphere, in very pleasant surroundings.
 The process is well organised, toilet facilities are provided in the park, and there are many helpful stewards walking along the lines of tents to solve any problems.
 A lot of catering vans also take the opportunity to sell ice cream, drinks, tea and coffee to the campers, and you get your morning newspaper delivered by newspaper sellers directly to your tent in the morning!

-Camping equipment for the Wimbledon queue
+Camping Equipment for the Wimbledon Queue

-Although the ‘code of conduct’ for the Wimbledon queue says that you should always be at your place in the line, unless you are using the toilet facilities or buying refreshments, if you make friends with your neighbors in the queue it is possible to leave the tent for longer periods (although not leave it for the whole night obviously).
-We had taken long strolls around the park, and even gone to Wimbledon village for Starbucks and a bite in the local pub with no problems.
+Although the ‘code of conduct’ for the Wimbledon queue says that you should always be at your place in the line, unless you are using the toilet facilities or buying refreshments, if you make friends with your neighbors in the queue it is possible to leave the tent for longer periods (although not leave it for the whole night, obviously).
+We had taken long strolls around the park and even gone to Wimbledon village for Starbucks and a bite in the local pub with no problems.

-Finally you reach the turnstile and exchange the wrist band and money for a ticket.
+Finally, you reach the turnstile and exchange the wristband and money for a ticket.
 One of the great advantages of obtaining tickets this way is that you get very good places, right next to the court.
-You can only pay in cash! so make sure you have cash on you before you join the queue (between about £27-75 depending on court and day of the championships).
+You can only pay in cash, so make sure you have cash on you before you join the queue (between about £27-75 depending on court and day of the championships).

-Finally you get the tickets and can explore the grounds and enjoy the tennis!
+Finally, you get the tickets and can explore the grounds and enjoy the tennis!